aws-samples/amazon-eks-security-immersion-day/content/8-infrastructure-security/1-bottlerocket-security-features-amazon-eks/3-explore-bootstrap-containers/index.en.md

 Bootstrap containers allow you to run a container that performs a task as the system boots.
 They are containers that can be used to “bootstrap” the host before other services start, solving for node configuration through Bottlerocket’s design of container-based customization.

-Bootstrap containers have access to the underlying host filesystem at /.bottlerocket/ which contains the root filesystem (/.bottlerocket/rootfs).
-Additionally, bootstrap containers run with the CAP_SYS_ADMIN capability, allowing for the creation of files, directories, and mounts accessible to the host (however the root filesystem remains immutable).
+Bootstrap containers have access to the host filesystem at /.bottlerocket/, which contains the root filesystem (/.bottlerocket/rootfs).
+Moreover, bootstrap containers execute with the CAP_SYS_ADMIN capability, enabling the creation of files, directories, and mounts accessible to the host, while the root filesystem remains immutable.
 Both bootstrap and superpowered host containers are configured with the /.bottlerocket/rootfs/mnt bind mount.

 1. Exit out of the `control` container, back to the Cloud9 workspace to create a container image for the bootstrap container.